sharafaddinzadeh-zz/speed-shoes/README.md

 Or put it in the `script` folder.

 ## Usage
-Version compatible with 1.4 API
+Compatible with API version 1.4

 ![Speed Shoes](http://s12.picofile.com/file/8403103176/Speed_Shoes.png)